hackerb9/vt340test/sixeltests/wp/README.md

 <img width=80% src="wp80-dectermcolor-help3.jpg">
 <img width=80% src="wp80-dectermcolor-help4.jpg">

-Caveat: These keyboard shortcut photos are from when I mistakenly thought the correct terminal type was "dec_term_col", which I am not 100% positive is identical to the "vt220" keyboard map.
-WordPerfect's DECTerm support does not include sixel graphics.
+_Caveat:_ These keyboard shortcut photos are from when I mistakenly thought the correct terminal type was "dectermcol", which is close to the "vt220" keyboard map, but I am not yet 100% positive it is identical.

+WordPerfect's DECTerm Color terminal type cannot be used with the VT340 because it does not include sixel graphics, although it does seem to have better character support which perhaps should be investigated.
+It may be possible to modify it to allow sixel graphics and create a better driver for the VT340.